BahmanKarimi0/python-master-course/07_Classes/README.md

 - **Duck typing** in Python means that "if it looks like a duck and quacks like a duck, it’s a duck."
 - This approach makes code flexible and extensible.
 ---
+# Exercise 07_15 - Abstract Classes in Python

+## Objective
+Learn how to use **abstract base classes (ABC)** to enforce a common interface for all subclasses.

+## Exercise
+- Define an abstract base class `Vehicle` that inherits from `abc.ABC`.
+- Inside `Vehicle`, create an abstract method `display_info`.
+- Implement two concrete classes `Car` and `Bike` that inherit from `Vehicle` and override the `display_info` method.
+- Create objects of both classes and call `display_info` for each.

+## Key Takeaways
+- Abstract classes define a **contract** that subclasses must follow.
+- Abstract methods ensure that all subclasses implement the required methods.
+- This is useful for building scalable and maintainable object-oriented systems.
+---